It might not be easy being green, but it's certainly easy on the eye.

 I slowly packed up my tent, as my fingers excruciatingly thawed, and walked over to a nearby property to refill my water bladder.
 When I arrived in Beetaloo Creek on Day 21, a local landowner was pulling out of the adjacent driveway and we began chatting.
 He mentioned that the water provided at the camp wasn’t particularly appealing and offered me the crystal clear contents of his squeaky clean rainwater tank.
 Timing is everything!
 After several arduous days on the trail, my luck appeared to have turned.

 Day 22’s journey was remarkably pleasant.
 Sunny conditions, a slight breeze, straightforward terrain and a bag bereft of bulky food supplies allowed me to coast down the final tail of the Flinders Ranges.
-The landscape quickly transformed from hilly slopes to flat tracks surrounded by fledgling fields of barley, wheat, canola and other various grains.
+The landscape quickly transformed from hilly slopes to flat roads surrounded by fledgling fields of barley, wheat and faba beans.

 All the details.